On equivariantly formal 2-torus manifolds: Proof of Theorem

 This implies $\lambda_W( F'_i)=e_i$.
-Moreover, since the $1$-skeleton of $Q$ is connected and every facet $F$ of $Q$ contains a vertex, we can iterate the above argument to prove that every $\lambda_W(F)$ must take value in $\{e_1,\cdots, e_n\}$.
-In particular, this implies that $Q$ is $n$-colorable. \n

-Next, we prove the ``only if'' part.
+Then since the $1$-skeleton of $Q$ is connected and every facet $F$ of $Q$ contains a vertex, we can iterate the above argument to prove that every $\lambda_W(F)$ must take value in $\{e_1,\cdots, e_n\}$. \n Next, we prove the ``only if'' part.
 Suppose $Q$ is mod $2$ face-acyclic and the values of the characteristic function $\lambda_W$ of $Q$ consist exactly of a linear basis $e_1,\cdots, e_n$ of $\Z^n_2$.
 By Theorem~\ref{thm:Main-1}\,(i), $W$ is equivariantly formal.
 So we have